justfrankie/welp/README.md

 On success: you should be able to see the following message: "Successfully connected to Welp! on http://localhost:3333/"

-Navigate to your browser and enter the URL http://localhost:3333/
+Navigate to your browser and enter the URL http://localhost:3333
+note: your localhost port may change depending on specified port # in .env file